 Luckily, moving in the direction of zero waste doesn’t have to be that hard.
 If you’re looking to scale back on waste during your next trip, we’ve put together your ultimate zero waste packing list.
 Safe travels!

 Spain and Italy can be difficult places to navigate.
-Get where you need to go stress-free – schedule a Prontopia local to assist you today!
+Get where you need to go stress-free – schedule a Prontopia local assistant to help you today!

 As a seasoned traveler, you know that it’s important to stay hydrated while you’re on the road!
 Airplane travel just has a unique way of dehydrating you.
 Paired with the often-inevitable sleep deprivation and long days that travel brings, carrying water is a necessity!